 We can learn something from prior downturns.

 The good news is that we can look back at history and past downturns to get some clues about what might happen next in terms of an economic recovery.
-When you look back, you can see that economic recessions in the past fell into three categories: a structural, cyclical, and event based.
+When you look back, you can see that economic recessions in the past fell into three categories: structural, cyclical, and event-based.

 1. Structural (An “L” Recovery)

 A structural downturn results from something related to a fundamental element of the economy.
 One prime example is government regulation.
 Just look back to our last downturn to see how a legal or policy change by the government can inadvertently lead to an economic recession.
 In this case, the policy was to loosen the lending standards to make it easier for Americans to buy homes.
 That is certainly a noble cause.
 But what happened instead was that banks began lending money to people who couldn’t afford the loans or the homes they were buying.
 Inevitably, in time, the real estate market collapsed like a house of cards–bringing the economy down with it.
 Recovery only began when those bad mortgages were finally cleared out of the system–something that took years to accomplish.
 At the same time, the rules also needed to be rewritten to ensure that lending standards were more rational to help avoid similar crises in the future.
 The problem with structural downturns is that they can take a while to recover from–which means it’s more like a cruel “L-shape” that takes place over several years.

 2. Cyclical (A “U” Recovery)